-PCS-ESE Description (see, INSEE (2003)) Research ar nd Development 383a Engineers and R&D managers in electricity and electronics 384a Engineers and R&D managers in mechanics and metalworking 385a Engineers and R&D managers in the transformation industries (food processing, chemistry, metallurgy, heavy materials) 386a Engineers and R&D managers in other industries (printing, soft materials, furniture and wood, energy, water) 473b R&D technicians and manufacturing methods technicians in electricity, electromechanics, and electronics 474b R&D technicians and manufacturing methods technicians in mechanical construction and metalworking 475a R&D technicians and production methods technicians in the transformation industries Information and Communication Technologies 388a Engineers and R&D managers in computer science
+PCS-ESE Description (see, INSEE (2003)) Research an nd Development 383a Engineers and R&D managers in electricity and electronics 384a Engineers and R&D managers in mechanics and metalworking 385a Engineers and R&D managers in the transformation industries (food processing, chemistry, metallurgy, heavy materials) 386a Engineers and R&D managers in other industries (printing, soft materials, furniture and wood, energy, water) 473b R&D technicians and manufacturing methods technicians in electricity, electromechanics, and electronics 474b R&D technicians and manufacturing methods technicians in mechanical construction and metalworking 475a R&D technicians and production methods technicians in the transformation industries Information and Communication Technologies 388a 388b Engineers and R&D managers in computer science Engineers and managers in administration, maintenance, support, and user services in computer science

-&lt;sup>18All employers and their employees are covered by the DADS declaration with the exception of self-employed and government bodies, domestic services (section 97-98 of NAF rev. 2) and employees in businesses outside French territory (section 99 of NAF rev. 2).
+21All employers and their employees are covered by the DADS declaration with the exception of self-employed and government bodies, domestic services (section 97-98 of NAF rev. 2) and employees in businesses outside French territory (section 99 of NAF rev. 2).
 However, local authorities and public-employed hospital staff are included since 1992.
 Public institutions of industrial and commercial nature are also included.

-&lt;sup>19A related dataset, made famous by Abowd et al. (1999), is the DADS Panel.
+22A related dataset, made famous by Abowd et al. (1999), is the DADS Panel.
 This sample from of the DADS data does include worker identifiers.